rbrtsmith/rbrtsmith.github.io/_posts/2015-02-26-building-a-high-performance-lazy-load-module.md

 &nbsp;

-Finally inside the if statement we apply set the src attribute to the lazySrc value.
+Finally inside the if statement we set the url of the src attribute to the lazySrc value.

 {% highlight javascript %}